efarem/efarem.github.io/_posts/2016-03-02-binary-search.md

 ---
-title: Binary Search
+title: Simple Binary Search Function
 updated: 2016-03-02 07:00
 ---

 ### What is Binary Search

 __Binary search__ is an algorithm for finding an item from a list of items.
 Put very simply it works by choosing the middle item and discarding the half which doesn't contain the value you're looking for.

+Replace your linear searches with the below function for an instant performance boost!
+{: style="text-align: center; font-size: 1.2em; font-weight: 500; margin-bottom: 1.5em;"}

 ### Example usage